jjjj473/SDK_winK/README.md

 ## Updating

-Run `scripts/update_sdk.sh` to automatically pull the latest version and rebuild the library.
-You can also call `wink_self_update(NULL)` from your program to update the SDK at runtime.
+Run `scripts/update_sdk.sh` to automatically pull the latest version of the SDK from the `codex/build-sdk-for-wink-on-arch-linux` branch of the `jjjj473/SDK_winK` repository and rebuild the library.
+You can also call `wink_self_update(NULL)` from your program to update the SDK at runtime using the same branch.

 ## Example